rduffy13/rduffy/README.md

 https://github.com/smithcol11/AbilitiesAtWork

-The only outside soureces used were the class web page where the videos and slides were posted.
+The outside sources used were the class web page where the videos and slides were posted along with my own personal notes.
+I also used the examples from the class gitlab page where the coding examples are posted.

+The languages and technologies used were: HTML, CSS, Javascript